Canningstown, Bailieborough, Co.Cavan

 Can I bring a dog?

 Yes.
-Check the Irish Landmark T&Cs re bringing dogs to Irish Landmark properties
+Please check the Irish Landmark T&Cs re bringing a dog to Irish Landmark properties.

 Can I bring more than one dog?